 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-*To allow us to finalize your adoption process on the same day, please make sure you arrive at least 30 minutes before our doors close.
+The ASPCA Adoption Center is open Monday through Saturday from 11:00 A.M. to 7:00 P.M. and Sunday from 11:00 A.M. to 6:00 P.M.
+To allow us to finalize your adoption process in the same day, please make sure you arrive at least two hours before closing.

 - You must be 21 years of age or older to adopt.

-- You may be asked to provide one personal reference, reachable by phone
+- You may be asked to provide one personal reference, reachable by phone.

 - Be sure to check your building's policy relevant to pet ownership to avoid any landlord concerns.

 - If you have any questions, please call the Adoption Desk at (212) 876-7700, ext.
 4120.